concierge/Concierge/doc/docker-kassy.md

 First, ensure you have docker-engine installed for your platform.
 See the [Docker installation docs][did].

 ### Configuration
-Once docker-engine is up and running, there are a number of switches to control the platforms that Kassy will integrate with.
+Once docker-engine is up and running, there are a number of arguments to control the platforms that Kassy will integrate with.
 For each specific platform see the relevant documentation.
 To get started, all Kassy needs is a valid config.json file plus a switch that references a given platform.

-#### Platform integration documentation
+#### Platform config.json specification documentation
 * [Facebook][fb]
+* [Messenger][me]
 * [Skype][sk]
 * [Slack][sl]
 * [Telegram][tg]